gleizernicole/projetch200/periodictable/src/README.md

 Instructions for use:

-Tests: PYTHONPATH=src python3 -m periodictable.tests.test_periodictable
+Tests:
+# From the src directory
+cd src
+python -m unittest periodictable/tests/test_periodictable.py